Consumption-based billing vs. subscription-based billing: Choosing the right model for your business

 Subscription-based billing can be a suitable choice for various businesses and industries, including:

-• Software as a Service (SaaS): Offering subscription-based access to software tools and platforms is standard in the SaaS industry.
+• Simple SaaS solutions: Offering subscription-based access to software tools and platforms is standard in the SaaS industry, especially when the product is less complex or only has a few core users.

 • Media and entertainment: Streaming services, news outlets, and digital content providers often utilize subscription models to offer ongoing access to their content.